drummondlab/drummondlab.github.io/docs/code-of-conduct.md

 If a member engages in harassing behavior, other group members and Kyle Niemeyer may take any action they deem appropriate to stop this behavior, including warning the offender or expulsion from the group and sanctioning through official Oregon State University channels.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Kyle Niemeyer immediately.
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Kyle immediately via email, Slack direct message, phone call/text message, or in person.
 Kyle is available to help group members contact security or local law enforcement, navigate official University reporting channels, or otherwise assist those experiencing harassment to feel safe in the research environment.

 If Kyle is the cause of the concern or you would prefer he not be involved, official concerns can be addressed by contacting [Nicole Thompson](mailto:Nicole.Thompson@oregonstate.edu) or [Harriet Nembhard](mailto:harriet.nembhard@oregonstate.edu) in the School of MIME, or the [Oregon State University Equal Opportunity and Access office](http://eoa.oregonstate.edu).
+The [University Ombuds Office](https://ombuds.oregonstate.edu) is also available if you feel you are being subjected to disrespectful or inappropriate conduct, or conduct that might constitute bullying.

 We expect research group members to follow these rules in all professional settings including the office, conferences, workshop venues, and group-related social events.
 We additionally expect members to treat each other professionally with respect to their work and workspaces, with constructive criticism, without dismissive behavior, and without disruption of shared working spaces.

 ## Original source and credit